VeryCrazyDog/Notes/Cloud Services/AWS/AWS Solution Architect Associate Exam Revision Note.md

 3. After you purchase a scheduled instance, you can't cancel, modify, or resell your purchase.
 4. As of 2019-06-26, the required term is 365 days (one year).
 5. As of 2019-06-26, the minimum required utilization is 1,200 hours per year.
 From AWS console, the total schedule duration should be greater than 1,200hrs/year, 100hrs/month, 24hrs/week, or 4hrs/day.
+### Reserved instance
+1. There are two scope of reserved instance.
+One is zonal and one is regional.
+Both are costing the same.
+[Reference](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/reserved-instances-scope.html).
+2. Zonal reserved instances provide no availability zone flexibility and no instance size flexibility whereas regional do.
+[Reference](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/reserved-instances-scope.html).
+3. Regional reserved instances provide no capacity reservation whereas zonal do.
+[Reference](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/reserved-instances-scope.html).
+4. There are two type of offering classes: standard and convertible.
+5. Standard reserved instances can be sold in the Reserved Instance Marketplace whereas convertible reserved instances cannot.
+6. You cannot exchange a standard reserved instance.
+Only modification is allowed.
+Instance family cannot be modified.
+However some attributes are allowed to be changed during the term.
+These includes:
+	* Scope, to change between regional and zonal.
+	* Availability zones in the same region for regional reserved instances.
+	* Instance size, but only apply to Amazon Linux on default tenancy.
+7. Convertible reserved instance can be exchanged during the term for another convertible reserved instance with new attributes including instance family, instance type, platform, scope, or tenancy.
+You can also modify some attributes of a convertible reserved instance the same way as standard reserved instance.
+8. Instance size flexibility is determined by the normalization factor of the instance size.
+The discount applies either fully or partially to running instances of the same instance family, depending on the instance size of the reservation, in any Availability Zone in the Region.
+The only attributes that must be matched are the instance family, tenancy, and platform.
+[Reference](https://docs.aws.amazon.com/en_us/AWSEC2/latest/UserGuide/apply_ri.html).

 ## Compute: Auto Scaling
 1. A running EC2 instance can be added to a new auto scaling group.